Tax Administration

 Businesses are obliged to keep and retain records and information relevant to the tax liabilities.
 They are also obliged to keep and retain linking documents.
 These are the records which link the primary accounting records to the final accounts.

 The Revenue has significant powers to enter premises to inspect documents and records relevant to tax liability.
 It can inspect both written and electronic documents.
-It can remove and / or copy documents.
+It can remove and/or copy documents.
 The Revenue may use all information and documents to which they have access for the purpose of making tax assessments.

-Tax advisors, auditors and certain other persons, who obtain information that a company has committed a revenue offence are obliged to notify the company in writing of the offence and require that it notify the Revenue Commissioners.
+Tax advisors, auditors and certain other persons who obtain information that a company has committed a revenue offence are obliged to notify the company in writing of the offence and require that it notify the Revenue Commissioners.
 If this is not done, the relevant person must cease to act for the company and must not do so for at least three years.
 Failure to do so is an offence.

 There are agreements between the taxation authorities in various countries relating to the exchange of information.
 Double taxation agreements deal with the exchange of information between the taxation authorities, as well as double taxation.
-EU legislation requires member states to exchange information relating to assessment of certain tax liabilities.
+EU legislation requires member states to exchange information relating to the assessment of certain tax liabilities.

 Any person or company which is subject to income, corporation or capital gains tax for a tax period (calendar year) must make a self-assessment tax return.
 There is an exception to the obligation where an individual’s income is entirely assessed and taxed by his employer through the PAYE system.
-The PAYE exclusion does not apply to company directors, except for directors of certain non-trading companies.
-It is preferable to make a return, even if exempt, so as to ensure that all allowances and credits have been claimed and so that any overpayments are repaid.
+The PAYE exclusion does not apply to company directors except for directors of certain non-trading companies.

-The obligation to make a self assessment tax return arises, without notice or assessment issuing from the Revenue.
-In practise, the Revenue issue self assessment forms to prompt returns.
+In practice, the Revenue issues self-assessment forms to prompt returns.
 They also issue assessments where they believe there is a liability that is not being declared.
 They may issue an assessment or an amended assessment on foot of a return of income.

 The Finance Act 2011 imposes a penalty of €3,000 on a person who makes a false claim or assists in making a false claim.
 Tax wrongly refunded may be recovered from the beneficiary/recipient.
 The penalty applies to the claimants and agents.

-Where there has been any incorrect claim for an allowance, credit or deduction relief or repayment, income tax contained in an assessment other than an assessment on a chargeable person or in relation to a balancing statement is due on 1st July in the year of assessment or 1st January on the following year.
+Where there has been any incorrect claim for an allowance, credit deduction relief or repayment, income tax contained in an assessment other than an assessment on a chargeable person or in relation to a balancing statement is due on 1st July in the year of assessment or 1st January on the following year.

 Returns